Using artifacts to date historical sites

 Canned food in America became widespread with the 1849 Gold Rush to California.
 Miners came west and increasingly needed to rely on canned food as they prospected deeper into the wilderness of the Sierra Nevada and beyond.
 In the 1850s, Louis Pasteur discovered that bacteria caused food spoilage.
 This insight reduced the amount of spoiled food in the can designs to come.
 Gail Borden first patented condensed milk in 1856.
 In that same year, Henry Bessmer of England, and William Kelley in the United States, both discovered the process to convert cast iron into steel.
 This allowed less expensive cans to be produced.
 And in 1859, a locking side seam for cans was invented, which further helped against spoilage.

 Another type of can you might see at an old mine camp is a tobacco can.
-Chewing tobacco began to fall out of favor in the 1910s as “unsanitary” and helped give rise to cigarettes.
-The deadly 1918 flu pandemic brought the practice of spitting to the forefront of society and hastened the removal of spittoons from all public places, including saloons.
-Spitting on floors or sidewalks was now frowned upon.
+Chewing tobacco began to fall out of favor in the 1910s as unsanitary and helped give rise to cigarettes.
+The deadly 1918 Spanish flu pandemic brought the practice of spitting to the forefront of society and hastened the removal of spittoons from all public places, including saloons.
+Spitting on floors or sidewalks was not only frowned upon but illegal in many places.
 Because of this, chewing tobacco cans are more likely to date from before the 1920s.

 Simplified food can style guide